Simon-Brandt/ShellArgparser/docs/src.md

 <!-- <section file="reference/translations/introduction.md"> -->
 ### 6.4.
 Translations

-In order to facilitate translators the translation of the argparser-generated strings, most importantly the error and warning messages, and including the interpolated variables, they are listed here for reference, sorted by their occurence in the provided [translation.yaml](../resources/translation.yaml).
+In order to facilitate translators the translation of the Argparser-generated strings, most importantly the error and warning messages, and including the interpolated variables, they are listed here for reference, sorted by their occurence in the provided [translation.yaml](../resources/translation.yaml).
 Further, this should give an overview over the most likely reasons for argument parsing failures.

 > [!NOTE]
 > The translation keys in the simplified YAML file are subject to change, if messages are added or removed.
-Since missing keys only generate warnings (which can even be silenced using [`ARGPARSER_SILENCE_WARNINGS`](#6541-argparser_silence_warnings)), such changes are *not* considered breaking changes, and by this would *not* lead to an increase in the argparser's major version number.
+Since missing keys only generate warnings (which can even be silenced using [`ARGPARSER_SILENCE_WARNINGS`](#6541-argparser_silence_warnings)), such changes are *not* considered breaking changes, and by this would *not* lead to an increase in the Argparser's major version number.
 However, as few modifications as possible are anticipated, and only when other breaking changes are introduced, larger refactorings should occur.
 <!-- </section> -->

 <!-- <section file="reference/translations/toc.md"> -->